 As you will no doubt be aware, the pensions landscape has been in a state of flux over the past couple of years.
 As a result of new pensions freedoms and de-risking, law firms are having to respond to emerging client needs.

 Is this a good career option?

 As the above is currently ongoing, law firms have differing views on the future of their pensions teams.
-The pensions industry will start to spilt over the coming years, with the larger law firms growing their teams, offering more diverse and technical work to a wider client base.
+In 2016 we reported that the pensions industry will start to spilt over the coming years, with the larger law firms growing their teams, offering more diverse and technical work to a wider client base.
 Conversely the smaller firms could end up without pensions teams altogether, as they won’t be able to source the wide client base required to survive in this new landscape.
-It is certainly the case that certain firms won’t be committing further investment into their pensions teams, and will effectively allow them to complete current workloads with a view to the department ceasing to exist.
-This is obviously fairly extreme, however this viewpoint does at least highlight the uncertainty in the sector at present.
+We have actually started to witness this in the last year we have seen a good number of pensions roles in the larger firms, with the smaller firms reluctant to recruit.

 However, so few pensions lawyers enter the market that, when one does, even if there are no active roles at that time, firms will still be interested and, should the time be right, create specific roles.

 September 2017 opportunities

 As per the above, we expect there to be a few external NQ roles within the larger law firms and not so many within the smaller firms.

 If you have been thinking about a move or would just like some general advice about options in the market, please feel free to contact one of our dedicated consultants on 0113 2385965 or 0161 3000750.